 Electronic payment processing technologies become more sophisticated with every coming year.
-But as the process becomes more complex, new gaps emerge, which can be used by fraudsters to compromise cardholder data.
+But as the process becomes more complex, new gaps emerge.
+And fraudsters are ready to use these gaps for compromising cardholder data.
 During pandemic-induced lockdowns, security of electronic payments has become even more relevant.
-That’s why every merchant or payment service provider prefer to integrate their platforms with a PCI payment gateway.
+That’s why every merchant or payment service provider prefers to integrate its platform with a PCI payment gateway.

 PCI compliance is a payment card industry security standard, intended to protect cardholder data during processing of electronic payments.
 All applications and hardware that “touch” actual card numbers have to be PCI compliant.